Best shows on Amazon Prime Video in December 2024

 (Image credit: BBC)

-It may have only been on Prime Video for a short two seasons, but Fleabag didn't need any more (heck it didn't need the second season) to be one of the best shows on Amazon Prime Video.
+It may have only run for two short seasons, but "Fleabag" didn't need anymore — (heck it didn't even need the second season — to be crowned one of the very best shows on Prime Video.
 That's not to say we don't love season 2, but we applaud creator and star Phoebe Waller-Bridge for her restraint in keeping things tidy — in terms of episode count.

-We specify that kind of tidiness for a reason: Fleabag is a show about mess.
-The titular character (played perfectly by Waller-Bridge) is the black sheep of her family, and breaks the fourth wall to narrate her life for us, the audience.
-While the series begins with her sexual escapades and her complicated familial relationships, Fleabag digs deeper to show how she's buried grief extremely deeply. — HTC Watch now
+We specify that kind of episodic tidiness for a reason: "Fleabag" is a show about mess.
+The titular character (played perfectly by Waller-Bridge) is the black sheep of her family and breaks the fourth wall to narrate her life for us, the audience.
+While the series begins with her sexual escapades and her complicated familial relationships, "Fleabag" digs deeper to show how she's buried grief extremely deeply. — HTC

 Best shows on Amazon Prime Video: Billions